levonlin/Tinnypp/README.md

 2.has set /atom.xml as an rss source.To use rss,you can install hexo rss plugin

 ```
-	$npm install hexo-generator-feed
+	$npm install hexo-generator-feed --save
 ```

-Then add
+If you use **hexo 2.x versions**, you should also add

 ```
 	plugins: